-We will hold the 2012 Annual Meeting of Stockholders (the "Annual Meeting") of Bimini Capital Management, Inc., a Maryland corporation (the "Company"), at the office of Bimini Capital Management, Inc., 3305 Flamingo Drive, Vero Beach, Florida 32963, on June 5, 2012, at 8:00 a.m., local time, for the following purposes:
+We will hold the 2013 Annual Meeting of Stockholders (the "Annual Meeting") of Bimini Capital Management, Inc., a Maryland corporation (the "Company"), at the office of Bimini Capital Management, Inc., 3305 Flamingo Drive, Vero Beach, Florida 32963, on June 11, 2013, at 8:00 a.m., local time, for the following purposes:

-- 1. To elect one Class III director to serve until the 2015 Annual Meeting of Stockholders and until his successor is duly elected and qualified; - 2.
-To ratify the selection of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012; and - 3.
-To consider and vote upon such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
+1. To elect one Class I director to serve until the 2016 Annual Meeting of Stockholders and until his successor is duly elected and qualified;

+2. To ratify the selection of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2013;

+3. To approve, by a non-binding vote, the Company's 2012 executive compensation;

+4. To approve, by a non-binding vote, the frequency of future stockholder advisory votes about the Company's executive compensation; and

+5. To consider and vote upon such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.

-The Board of Directors has fixed the close of business on April 20, 2012, as the record date for the Annual Meeting.
+The Board of Directors has fixed the close of business on April 24, 2013, as the record date for the Annual Meeting.
 Only holders of record of the Company's Class A Common Stock and Class B Common Stock as of that date are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement thereof.
 A list of stockholders entitled to vote at the Annual Meeting will be available at the Annual Meeting.